trinitytakei/ping-speed/README.md

 The answer is provided in the introduction of the [Turbo Handbook](https://turbo.hotwired.dev/handbook/introduction):

 > it's not possible to call custom JavaScript functions as part of a Turbo Streams action.
-> Turbo focuses squarely on > just updating the DOM, and then assumes you'll connect any additional behavior using Stimulus actions and lifecycle callbacks.
+> Turbo focuses squarely on just updating the DOM, and then assumes you'll connect any additional behavior using Stimulus actions and lifecycle callbacks.

 In other words, Turbo's goal is to manage standard navigation (clicking links, submitting forms) and REST-style responses.
-If we need anything outside the standard request/response cycle, we need Stimulus.
+"Update the view every second" is outside the standard request/response cycle - Stimulus to the rescue!

-Let's start by creating the server-side view:
+Let's start by creating the view that will also contain the Stimulus sprinkles:

 ![Rails view implementation](./rails-view-annotated.png)

 Here's a rundown of the crucial parts:

-1) `data-controller` sets the scene - it tells Stimulus to monitor this section of the DOM tree.
+1) `data-controller` sets the stage - it tells Stimulus to monitor this section of the DOM tree.
 The attribute value `ping` means that the code will reside in a Stimulus controller named `ping_controller.js`.
-2) `data-action` uses a simple DSL to describe that if the element receives a `click` event, Stimulus will call the `start` function of the ping controller.
+2) `data-action` uses a simple DSL to describe that if the element receives a `click` event, Stimulus will call the `start` function of the `ping` controller.
 3) `data-ping-target` annotates elements of interest to the controller (typically input/output placeholders.)
 In this case, we marked two elements with `startElement` and `resultElement`.
 We'll se how are we going to use them in a second.

 Let's see the implementation of the Stimulus controller.